DavidLin91/ios-structs-classes-lab/README.md

 ```

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?

+charles.homePlanet will keep its own value since its a value type.
+charlesFromJupiter.homePlanet will have its own value of "Jupiter"

 ## Question 5